Local pairing of Feynman histories in many-body Floquet models: Local orbit pairing

 \subsection{Twisted boundary conditions}

 In order to access $t$ different symmetry blocks of $\overline{\mathcal{T}}(t)$ here we impose local diagonal orbit pairings at the two ends of the system.
-This forces a domain wall into the many-body orbit pairing, and gives us information on $\lambda(\omega,t)$, $\bra{\omega,t;L}$ and $\ket{\omega,t;R}$ for all $\omega$.
+This approach allows us to force domain walls into the many-body orbit pairing, and gives us information on $\lambda(\omega,t)$, $\bra{\omega,t;L}$ and $\ket{\omega,t;R}$ for all $\omega$.
 By determining all of these leading eigenvalues, we will show that they alone are sufficient to calculate the SFF with periodic boundary conditions to a remarkable degree of accuracy.